Harshith-Reddy11/Remote-Sensing-Image-Analysis-Using-Deep-Learning/README.md

 - Automate **object detection** in satellite and aerial imagery
 - Accurately classify objects into **5 categories**: Car, Boat, Tree, Vegetation, and Aeroplane
 - Improve detection **accuracy, speed, and scalability** compared to traditional methods.
-- Enable applications in **environmental monitoring, surveillance, and urban planning**.
+- Enable applications in **environmental monitoring, surveillance, and urban planning**

 ---